ANiggemann/ANI-Camera-Remote/README.md

 * default_delayToStart = 0 - Delay in seconds till start of timelapse
 * default_numberOfShots = 10 - Number of shots in timelapse mode
 * default_delayBetweenShots = 5 - Delay between shots in timelapse mode

+Why you should choose a NodeMCU over any other ESP8266 device -
+* NodeMCU contains everything to start the easy way in ESP8266 programming
+	* Standard pin spacing (no SMD soldering)
+	* Integrated antenna
+	* MicroUSB connector for programming and power supply
+	* No need to connect GPIO0 to GND for programming mode
+	* Integrated LED on GPIO2
+  * No need for an extra CP2102 interface, a CH340G is build in
+	* Programming in LUA or c++
+* Support by a large community providing examples and instructions for free
+* Easy to mount on a breadboard (better than ESP-01 etc.)
+* Low cost (less than 10 Euro)

 License
 -